 The Nominating Committee will take into consideration the geographic areas that are underrepresented on the Board, and will also strive for balance in areas such as specialty, career stage and gender.

-The Board meets on Fridays, five times per year, at the Doctors Nova Scotia offices in Dartmouth.
+The Board meets on Fridays, approximately six times per year, at the Doctors Nova Scotia offices in Dartmouth with an option to participate virtually.

 Meeting packages are sent to Board members a week in advance; it takes about three hours to review the meeting package.